MaestSi/UMInator/README.md

 ## Usage

-The CharONT2 pipeline requires you to open CharONT2.conf configuration file and set the desired options.
+The **UMInator** pipeline requires you to open UMInator.conf configuration file and set the desired options.
 Then, you can run the pipeline using either docker or singularity environments just specifying a value for the -profile variable.

 ```
 Usage: